leohentschker/vslint/README.md

 * Supports the Jest testing framework
 * Uses chromium to render html snapshots
 * Supports Gemini and OpenAI models for analysis
+* Creates snapshot files in Markdown format to store the results of automated testing

 ```typescript
 import { render } from '@testing-library/react';